wondering-packet/learning-vault/Git/Exercises/E003a - Stashing.md

 # checking what we currently have
 ls
 beta.md  hello.txt  login.md  logout.md  newlogout
-# addi
+# new work: adding a file
 echo "x: a new beta feature v1" > beta2.md

-cat beta2.md
-x: a new beta feature v1
+# switching back to main; optional
 git checkout main
 Switched to branch 'main'
 Your branch is up to date with 'origin/main'.